ericwbailey/ericwbailey.website/source/published/tag-youre-it.md

 ## Who are you writing for?

 I write for people who are curious about the web, accessibility, and frontend technology at a medium-to-high level of familiarity.
-It has been so liberating to not have to explain the basics of accessibility and why it matters anymore.
+It has been so liberating to not have to explain the basics of accessibility and why it matters for every new post I write.

 I also write for myself as [augmented memory](https://ericwbailey.website/published/all-the-user-facing-states/).
-This, along with services like [Pinboard](https://pinboard.in/u:ericwbailey) help with [my memory](https://sdamstudy.weebly.com/what-is-sdam.html).
+This, along with services like [Pinboard](https://pinboard.in/u:ericwbailey) help with [my recall](https://sdamstudy.weebly.com/what-is-sdam.html).

 Blog posts are also conversations.
 It is also a disservice to both audiences if I’m not weaving a lot of contextually relevant voices into the work as outgoing links.